spree/spree-guides/content/integration/endpoints/spree_integration.md

 ### Order Import

-When sent an "order:import" message to '/orders/import', the endpoint imports an order into the Spree store.
+When sent an "order:import" message to '/orders/import', the endpoint imports an order into the Spree Commerce storefront.

 ####Request